WBQT (FM): WBQT-HD2

 WBQT-HD2 had programmed an all-Irish music format as "96.9 Irish", due in part to Boston's Irish history and influence.
 The HD2 subchannel had been on-air since 2006, when it debuted as "Classical 2.0."
 In late 2006, when Greater Media purchased classical station WCRB, 96.9-2 flipped to an all-Irish format.
 From early May to July 4, 2017, sister station WRCA simulcasted "96.9 Irish", while the station changed its branding to "Boston's Irish Channel".
 The station currently airs primarily Bloomberg News programming, with local news cut into the national programming of Bloomberg.

 In October 2019, WBQT-HD2 flipped to a current-heavy urban contemporary format as "96.9 the Vibe".
+Beasley discontinued the format in February 2021, with the HD2 sub-channel going silent.

-WBQT no longer carries any HD-2 programming as of February 2021.
+In November 2023, WBQT-HD2 signed back on with a tropical music format, branded as "Playa".